JGCRI/stitches/README.md

 **NOTE:**  Ensure you are using Python >= 3.6.
 Calling `python` may use a different instance.
 Some users may need to use `python3` or the like instead.

-`stitches`  users and devlopers agree to must agree to our community guidelines outlines in our [contirbutors guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
+`stitches`  users and developers agree to must agree to our community guidelines outlines in our [contirbutors guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
 Open an issue to ask for help or report an issue ([how to open a github issue](https://docs.github.com/en/enterprise-server@3.1/issues/tracking-your-work-with-issues/creating-an-issue)).

 #### For developers
 Clone the repository and then install the package in development mode using from inside the package's root directory: